rpgarner/u2_lesson_useEffect/README.md

 - `npm i` to install our dependencies
 - `npm start` to spin up our app

+## React Component Lifecycle

+These methods happen automatically (because we are extending the React.Component class which has them already defined). - but you can call them to modify them.

+The lifecycle falls into three main pieces: When the component is being created (which is called **mounting**), when the component is being **updated**, and when the component is being removed from the DOM (which is called **unmounting**).

+These methods are called at specific points in the rendering process.
+You can use these methods to perform actions based on what's happening on the DOM.

+- `componentDidMount`, for example, is called immediately _after_ a component is rendered to the DOM.

-## Review of the React Component Lifecycle
+## The React Component Lifecycle

-Back in Unit 2, we learned about the React Component Lifecycle.
-We learned how React components follow a very basic lifecycle starting with when they get `mounted` to the DOM or browser to when the component `renders` onto the screen.
+React components follow a very basic lifecycle starting with when they get `mounted` to the DOM or browser to when the component `renders` onto the screen.
 Components follow a strict set of rules or order of operations for how the mounting is done.

-Lifecycle methods are special functions that give our components a specific set of instructions on what to do at a given time.
-They are built into the React library.
+When using *class components*, the React library has built-in Lifecycle methods available to us.
+These are special functions that give our components a specific set of instructions on what to do at a given time.
+Because we are using *functional components*, we'll need to use Hooks to do this.
+More on that later...

 The lifecycle falls into three main pieces: When the component is being created (which is called **mounting**), when the component is being **updated**, and when the component is being removed from the DOM (which is called **unmounting**).

-React components' lifecycle events fall into three broad categories:
+Lifecycle events fall into three broad categories:

 - **Initializing / Mounting** e.g. What happens when the component is created and inserted into the DOM?
 Was an initial state set?
-Methods:

-  - `constructor()`
-  - `componentDidMount()`
-  - `render()`

 - **Updating** e.g. Did an event happen that changed the state?
 What happens when a component is being re-rendered?
-Methods:

-  - `render()`

 - **Unmounting** e.g. What happens when the component is destroyed?
-Methods:
-  - `componentWillUnmount()`

 Now, let's keep these in mind as we delve into the world of **useEffect**.
 It should help us understand what's going on under the hood as we see it in action.